 Many well-known people from the sporting world were mystery runners including David Bedford, Shane Williams, David Hemery, Mary Rand, Alan Wyn Jones, Colin Jackson.
 Linford Christie and Nigel Owens, to name a few.

 ACVMS 1998 781_001: 1995 Programme of Events, including Mystery Runner, Steve Robinson,

-Bernard produced many of the programmes and only gave up organising the race in earlier 2000’s.
-R.C.T. and a Nos Galan Committee undertook the large amount of work running the Nos Galan.
+Bernard produced many of the programmes and only gave up organising the race in the earlier 2000s.
+R.C.T. and a Nos Galan Committee undertook a large amount of work running the Nos Galan.

-The second part of this blog is also available on the website.
+PART TWO of the blog is also available on the website.
 Click on this link to read it.

 Nos Galan ‘A Day in the Life’ – Click on this link to visit this online exhibition

 The Story of Guto Nyth Bran – Click on this link to visit the blog post